-The city of Lexington along with Central Kentucky, is producing a strong and vibrant entrepreneurial community.
+The city of Lexington, along with Central Kentucky, is producing a strong and vibrant entrepreneurial community.
 Lexington entrepreneurs set a record for capital raised in 2018 with more than $107 million, according to data provided by Commerce Lexington (an increase of 87% over 2017).
 Lexington is also home to the Bluegrass Angels, the most active angel investing group in Kentucky.
 The number of patents issued by the U.S. Patent and Trademark Office to Lexington innovators grew nearly 70% from 2005 to 2018.
 At the University of Kentucky’s Office of Technology Commercialization (OTC), 101 inventions were disclosed during Fiscal Year 2018, 23 patents were issued, and 29 licenses and options were executed (123% increase from 2017).

 The Entrepreneurship and New Venture Creation concentration offered to candidates enrolled in the University of Kentucky MBA program will deliver on the following core objectives:

-- Understand business opportunity identification, concept development and validation
+- Understand business opportunity identification, concept development and validation in an ever-changing virtual world

 - Practice hands-on development of a business concept, a business plan and perform a business pitch in a regional new venture competition